This post contains affiliate links. Read the full disclosure here.

 |

-When we first started planning this trip, going to NYC wasn’t part of the agenda.
+When we first started planning our trip to Denmark and Norway, going to NYC wasn’t part of the agenda.
 But as we started pricing out flights, we realized that we could get the best deal for our points if we flew out of JFK.
 So, we decided to give ourselves a long layover in New York City before heading across the Atlantic.

 We flew in mid-morning on a Saturday and headed back to airport late afternoon on Sunday.
 And in between we had a great time packing our agenda with some of New York’s most popular tourist attractions since it was our daughter’s first time in NYC!